-As well, studies suggest that food addiction can develop in the wake of trauma—as the dopamine trigger can improve mood, chronic overeating—or emotional eating—can manifest as food addiction.
-This is especially dangerous for people who are prone to addiction or already suffer from one, because food can seem like such a natural, healthy coping mechanism.
-As well, studies have found a potential link between food addiction and Post-Traumatic Stress Disorder.
-While food may seem on the lesser scale in comparison to other addictions, it’s just one more substance with which someone can form an unhealthy dependence.
-And that makes it potentially dangerous.
+As well, a study suggests that food addiction can develop in the wake of trauma—as the dopamine trigger can improve mood, chronic overeating, or emotional eating—can manifest as food addiction.
+This is especially dangerous for people who are prone to addiction or already suffer from one because food can seem like such a natural, healthy coping mechanism.
+In addition, studies have found a potential link between food addiction and Post-Traumatic Stress Disorder.

-- Starting a journal, which doesn’t have to revolve solely around food intake—although documenting foods eaten can help reduce negative patterns and establish healthy ones.
+- Starting a journal, which doesn’t have to revolve solely around food intake—although documenting food intake can help reduce negative patterns and establish healthy ones.

 - Separating hunger from emotional distress.
 When are you actually hungry, vs. when could you benefit from a different, healthier coping mechanism.